scala/scala-lang/news/_posts/2015-02-05-scala-js-no-longer-experimental.md

 Today, we [announced the release of Scala.js v0.6.0](http://www.scala-js.org/news/2015/02/05/announcing-scalajs-0.6.0/), the Scala to JavaScript compiler, and dropped the experimental flag associated to it.
 Yes, you read it right: Scala.js is no longer experimental!
-After exactly 2 years of development, we can finally call it production-ready.
+After exactly 2 years of development, we finally feel comfortable calling it production-ready.

-Note that Scala.js is not part of the Typesafe Reactive platform.
+_Note, however, that Scala.js is not part of the Typesafe Reactive platform.
-Therefore, although we call it production-ready, Typesafe does not provide any commercial support for Scala.js.
+Thus, although we consider Scala.js production-ready, Typesafe does not provide any commercial support for it._

 ## More than a compiler, an entire ecosystem

 At its core, Scala.js is a compiler from Scala to JavaScript.
-It compiles .scala files to a single optimized and minimized .js file per application.
+It compiles `.scala` files to a single optimized and minimized `.js` file per application.
-The resulting JavaScript code is plain old ECMAScript 5.1, and hence works everywhere: on any OS, any browser, or even on Node.js.
+The resulting JavaScript code is vanilla ECMAScript 5.1, which therefore works everywhere – on any OS, any browser, or even on Node.js.
-Just like regular Scala, you get all the powerful language features that we know and love: type inference, classes, traits and objects, pattern matching, the collections library, implicits, and your personal favorite.
+Just like regular Scala, you get all the powerful language features that you know and love: type inference, classes, traits and objects, pattern matching, the collections library, implicits, etc.
-And, as Scala is fully interoperable with Java, so is Scala.js with JavaScript, in a statically-typed way, or falling back to dynamically-typed code if you want.
+And, in the same way that Scala is fully interoperable with Java, Scala.js is fully interoperable with JavaScript.
+Scala.js can interoperate with JavaScript either in a statically-typed way, or by falling back to dynamic type checks.

-A compiler would be nothing without an ecosystem of libraries and tools, though, and we've got that covered too.
+While that all sounds great, a compiler would be nothing without an ecosystem of libraries and tools.
+Scala.js has that covered too!

-On the tooling side, you get to use your favorite IDE to develop in Scala.js: IntelliJ IDEA and Eclipse are known to work well, but there is no reason that any other editor wouldn't work.
+You can use your favorite IDE to develop in Scala.js, and from experience, we can report that IntelliJ IDEA and Eclipse both provide a flawless development experience.
+Other editors should also work well.
-You get syntax highlighting, code completion (even for JavaScript libraries and the DOM!), jump-to-definition, and pretty much everything you could think of.
+With Scala.js tooling, you get syntax highlighting, code completion (even for JavaScript libraries and the DOM!), jump-to-definition, and most other features you come to expect in a Scala tooling environment.
 After all, *Scala.js is just Scala*.
-Your IDE won't be able to run or debug Scala.js code, though; for that, you can use a browser, and you can even step through your Scala code because Scala.js emits [source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).
+Though, your IDE won't be able to run or debug Scala.js code.
+For that, you can use a browser, and you can even step through your Scala code because Scala.js emits [source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

-To build Scala.js libraries and applications, there is an sbt plugin, which gives you the same comfort and development speed as with Scala/JVM.
+Building Scala.js libraries and applications is easy –  there is an sbt plugin, which gives you the same comfort and development speed as with Scala on the JVM.
 It can even run unit tests automatically with either Rhino, Node.js or PhantomJS, according to your needs.

 Scala.js also has a growing ecosystem of libraries, which you can depend on through Maven dependencies (`libraryDependencies` in sbt).
 They cover UI frameworks, statically-typed client-server communication, reactive extensions, and so on.
-Even some of the popular Scala libraries such as Shapeless and Scalaz cross-compile with Scala.js.
+Several popular Scala community libraries such as Shapeless and Scalaz cross-compile with Scala.js.

-Finally, Scala.js has a thriving community of nice and helpful people.
+Finally, we're proud that Scala.js has a thriving community of nice and helpful people.
-Ask questions [on StackOverflow](http://stackoverflow.com/questions/tagged/scala.js), discuss [on the mailing list](https://groups.google.com/forum/#!forum/scala-js), and come hang around [in the Gitter chat room](https://gitter.im/scala-js/scala-js).
+Ask questions [on StackOverflow](http://stackoverflow.com/questions/tagged/scala.js), discuss [on the mailing list](https://groups.google.com/forum/#!forum/scala-js), and discuss with us [in the Gitter chat room](https://gitter.im/scala-js/scala-js).

 ## Why Scala.js is awesome